UNFAIR / FUNFAIR (2006)

 Click here to read the lyrics or scroll down for information about the album and press quotes.

-Release date: March 2006 (Use Your Teeth Records)
+Release date: March 2006 (Library of Nothing Records)

 Simon Bookish presents his debut album and his unique world-view through a series of electro-acoustic agitprop sketches, ranging from the uncanny, unreliable historical-recreation of 'Richard of York' to the dystopian musique concréte of 'London Bunker' (which rages at the bombing of the city in 2005), the eerie calm of 'Topography' and the histrionic disco of 'Handsome Girls'.